-As a company whose products touch the lives and wellbeing of people around the world, we hold ourselves to a high standard.
+As a company whose products aid the wellbeing of animals around the world, we hold ourselves to a high standard.
 And we expect others to hold us to that same high standard.

 Our Supply Chain

 We purchase goods and services from thousands of suppliers around the world.
 Some of these are external manufacturing companies that make key ingredients or components for our products, manufacture finished products for us, package our products, and/or transport our medicines.